Group Members

 Phone: +386 5 9099 713 (University of Nova Gorica, on Thursdays)

 Biography: Dr Maruša Pompe Novak finished her BSc in 1996 at the Department of Biology, Biotechnical Faculty, University of Ljubljana, and Biology Teacher Program in 1997.
 She obtained her MSc in 1999 at Biotechnical Faculty, University of Ljubljana where she also obtained her PhD in 2002.
-She was elected to the position of associate professor for the field of Biotechnology by the University of Nova Gorica.
+She was elected to the position of professor for the field of Biotechnology by the University of Nova Gorica.

 Research interests: Plant biotechnology and pathology research / Potato and grapevine – virus interactions / Development of new molecular diagnostic and systems biology tools / Biological diversity of plant viruses / Electron microscopy.

-Assistant Professor Dr. Lorena Butinar, research associate
+Assoc.
+Prof. Dr. Lorena Butinar, associate professor

 E-mail: lorena.butinar@ung.si